garcia-sonia/Rock-Paper-Scissors/README.md

 This game was developed for young children, hence the choice of a fun and child friendly pirate theme as this is one of the most classic childhood themes for preschool/school activities and arts and crafts as well as children's parties.

-The choice of images across the site is reflective of the target audience and includes fun Clip Art png images like the five mateys and Redbeard png on the leaderboard, the parrot and the rock-paper-scissors trio with googly eyes on the main title and the pirate boat on the game rules modal.
+The choice of images across the site is reflective of the target audience and includes fun Clip Art png images like the five mateys and Redbeard png on the leader board, the parrot and the rock-paper-scissors trio with googly eyes on the main title and the pirate boat on the game rules modal.

 The font chosen for the site is the Chelsea market google font as it conveys an appealing look and feel for children and is fun and informal.
 Chelsea market also blends in well with the site beachy background and the seaside theme.